canopas/web-devops-roadmap/README.md

 - Note for Cloud platforms like AWS/Gcloud/Azure:
   - Start deploying an application manually through the AWS/Gcloud/Azure console.
 It will provide a solid foundational understanding of the service.
-  - Once you've gained proficiency in this approach, transitioning to CI/CD becomes a easy process.
+  - Once you've gained proficiency in this approach, transitioning to CI/CD becomes an easy process.

 - Some Basic Guidelines for CI/CD:
   - Understand the CI/CD concepts and their significance with pipeline usage.